fhdsl/AnVIL_data_subsetting/docs/index.md

 **Novice**: no programming experience needed
 :::

+## Learning Objectives {-}

+1. Browse the Dockstore repository to find the data subsetting workflow

+1. Set up the inputs and outputs for the data subsetting workflow

+1. Check the workflow status and output

 ## AnVIL Collection {-}

 Please check out our full collection of AnVIL and related resources: https://hutchdatascience.org/AnVIL_Collection/

-# Learning Objectives {-}

-1. Browse the Dockstore repository to find the subsetting workflow

-1. Set up the data subsetting workflow

-1. Check the workflow output